 Best Journals for Recovery Writing

-You can write on a computer, but many people find the process of handwriting to be therapeutic.
+You can write on a computer, but many people find handwriting to be therapeutic.
+If you print the journaling sheets provided with this article, we recommend putting them in a folder or binder to keep them together.
 While you could journal on loose sheets of paper, having a dedicated notebook or journal to preserve your answers and refer back to them over time to see how far you’ve come in your journey is ideal.

 Here are some journals we love for recovery journaling: